Student Loan Forgiveness

 Will the PSLF program apply to all college loans, even private loans?

 No. Private and non-federal loans are not eligible.
 The PSLF program only applies to Direct Federal Loans and Direct Consolidation Loans.

 If I do get part of my loan forgiven, does the IRS consider that income that must be claimed on taxes?

 No. The IRS does not consider amounts forgiven under the PSLF program to be taxable income.

 Loan Forgiveness Checklist

 - Consolidate and enroll in an eligible repayment plan.
-In order to receive loan forgiveness under this program, you must first consolidate an enroll in an eligible repayment plan.
+In order to receive loan forgiveness under this program, you must first consolidate student loans an enroll in an eligible repayment plan.
 Not all repayment plans qualify for this program.
 If you’re income is relatively low, compared to your debt, you will save the most money by choosing an income-based repayment plan.

 - Verify your public service employment status with the Department of Education.
 Because your loan forgiveness depends on your field, you’ll need to certify your employment with the DOE.
 It’s best to do this every year.

 - Make 120 on-time payments.
 Debt forgiveness is provided after you make 10 years of on-time payments, on a qualifying repayment plan (see item #1).[/list]